goodmap21/goodmap21.github.io/poster.md

+---
+layout: post
+---

 # Welcome to ECMR 2021 Workshop on Map Quality Assessment and Standardisation